Bushwick Glass Works (aka Brookfield Glass Company)

 (Pictured at the top of this page: Group of three “pony” style telephone insulators.
 From left to right: CD 102 embossed “BROOKFIELD//NEW YORK”; CD 112 embossed with just a “B”; CD 103 embossed “B”).

-NOTE: for a basic list of glass factories in the United States that are believed to have made glass insulators at some time in their history, go to my “Glass Insulator Manufacturers” page here.
+For a basic list of glass factories in the United States that are believed to have made glass insulators at some time in their history, go to my “Glass Insulator Manufacturers” page here.

 Please click here to go directly to the GLASS MANUFACTURERS’ MARKS pages (Page One).